ccomrade/c1-launcher/README.md

 ---

-**Question:** How can I play Crysis 1 multiplayer?
+**Question:** How can I play Crysis Wars multiplayer?

 **Answer:** Official multiplayer doesn't work anymore because of [GameSpy shutdown](https://en.wikipedia.org/wiki/GameSpy#Shutdown).
-However, there are community projects that provide their own multiplayer services.
-The most successful one is [CryMP Network](https://crymp.net).
+However, a Gamespy replacement is included!
+You can host servers and play multiplayer just like before.
+The only difference is that you will need to make a new account, which can be done within the game's multiplayer menu.

 ---

-**Question:** How can I run Crysis in DX9 mode instead of default DX10 mode?
+**Question:** How can I run Crysis Wars in DX9 mode instead of default DX10 mode?

 **Answer:** Just launch it with `-dx9` command line parameter.